JOIE DE VIVRE CHOIR

 Ruth Denton, Assistant Conductor

-Katie Erickson, Guest Pianist (April 26)
+Katie Erickson, Pianist (April 26)

 Janine Waines, Conductor